-In 2020, CRCQL launched a new strategic campaign CLOSE COVANTA to demand Covanta trash incinerator, also known as Covanta resource recovery, close operations at their waterfront facility in Chester, PA.
-In solidarity with similar environmental justice movements in Baltimore and other cities across the nation, Chester calls upon government and industry to take responsibility for the short and long-term implications of allowing Covanta and other toxic polluters that continue to wreak havoc on community and environmental health.
+In 2020, CRCQL launched a new strategic campaign CLOSE COVANTA to demand that Covanta trash incinerator, also known as Covanta Resource Recovery Facility, close operations at their waterfront facility in Chester, PA.
+In alliance with similar environmental justice movements in Baltimore, Camden and other cities across the nation fighting to end incineration, Chester calls upon industry and local government to take responsibility for the short and long-term implications of allowing Covanta and other toxic polluters to continue to operate and wreak havoc on community and environmental health.

-In addition to the Close Covanta campaign, CRCQL and affiliate groups continue to fend off other polluting industries from locating in Chester and neighboring municipalities.
-In looking forward to long-term solutions on how to handle the exponential growth of trash, CRCQL and Delco Environmental Alliance (DAEJ) are launching a Zero Waste Resolution program to educate Delaware County residents on the roadmap to Zero Waste, how to implement resolutions in their own communities and demand safer, sustainable and healthier long-term solutions to waste management.
+In looking forward to long-term solutions on how to handle the exponential growth of trash, CRCQL and Delco Environmental Justice are launching a ZERO WASTE program to advocate and educate Delaware County residents on the roadmap to Zero Waste, how to implement resolutions in their own communities and demand safer, sustainable and healthier long-term solutions to waste management.

-Covanta is the largest trash incinerator in the country and burns more than 3.500 TONS of trash from NYC, NJ, Philly and Delaware County.
+Covanta is the largest trash incinerator in the country and burns more than 3.500 TONS of trash daily from NYC, NJ, Philly and Delaware County.
 It is one of the largest polluters in the region and contributes to air pollution that causes cancer, cardiovascular disease, respiratory illnesses and more.

 - Organize locally to prevent toxic industries from moving into your neighborhood.